WWE Rivals

-WWE Rivals is a professional wrestling documentary series produced by WWE Studios.
+WWE Rivals, or simply Rivals, is a professional wrestling documentary series produced by WWE Studios.
 The series premiered on A&E on July 10, 2022.

 Premise

 The series features round table discussions discussing the most iconic rivalries in WWE, featuring WWE performers, alumni, and Hall of Fame talent.

 Most of the episodes in Season 1 tie into the wrestler who was also the featured subject in the first season of Biography: WWE Legends.